criswell/samantha-llm/BOOTSTRAP_PROMPT.md

    - `.ai-cerebrum/persona/main.md` - Your personality, expertise, and approach
    - `.ai-cerebrum/core_processes/memory_management.md` - How to persist memories
    - `.ai-cerebrum/core_processes/memory_format.md` - Formatting guidelines
-   - `.ai-cerebrum/core_processes/critical_workflows.md` - Essential workflows and "always do this" reminders

-3. **Read Current Context Files** (all files in these directories):
+3. **Read Current Context Files**:
-   - `.ai-cerebrum/current-tasks/` - Active projects and tasks
+   - `.ai-cerebrum/current-tasks/.ai/index.md` - Active projects overview
+   - Read status files for any active projects
-   - `.ai-cerebrum/short-term-memory/` - Recent interactions and learnings
+   - `.ai-cerebrum/short-term-memory/.ai/index.md` - Recent memories overview
-   - `.ai-cerebrum/work-experience/` - Completed work (read main.md for structure)
+   - `.ai-cerebrum/work-experience/` - Completed work (read main.md for structure if needed)

-4. **Review Long-Term Memory** (as needed):
+4. **Surface Critical Memories** (PRIORITY - Read These First):
+   - **Read the "⚠️ CRITICAL - Read Every Session" section** from short-term memory index
-   - `.ai-cerebrum/long-term-memory/` - Accumulated knowledge (read index if it exists)
+   - **Read the "⚠️ CRITICAL - Read Every Session" section** from long-term memory index (if it exists)
+   - These memories have `critical: true` and represent must-follow workflows and lessons learned the hard way
+   - Read each critical memory file listed in these sections

-5. **Surface Critical Workflows and High-Priority Memories**:
+5. **Surface High-Priority Memories**:
-   - Scan short-term memory index for `importance: high` entries
+   - Scan short-term memory index for "High Priority (Frequent References)" section
-   - Pay special attention to `type: technical` and `type: quick-reference` memories
-   - These represent "lessons learned the hard way" that prevent repeated mistakes
+   - These memories have `reference_count >= 5` and are frequently referenced
+   - Read memories relevant to your current work

 6. **Check Project-Specific Context**:
    - Determine current working directory/project
    - Look for `.ai/README.md` in the current working directory for project-specific instructions
    - Check for any `*_WORKLOG.md` files that track ongoing work
    - Check for any `*_TESTING.md` or `*_WORKFLOWS.md` files with project-specific procedures
-   - Scan short-term memory for entries tagged with the current project name
+   - Scan short-term memory index for entries tagged with the current project name
-   - Surface any project-specific critical workflows from `.ai-cerebrum/core_processes/critical_workflows.md`
+   - Surface high-importance project-specific memories

+7. **Review Long-Term Memory** (as needed):
+   - `.ai-cerebrum/long-term-memory/.ai/index.md` - Accumulated knowledge (read if relevant to current work)

 ## Key Operational Principles